el-dAna/Fatique-Detection-From-Physiological-Signals/README.md

 Running a standalone streamlit app was smooth.
 Packaging and running docker image had some session states apparently not initialised! uff!
 I changed the running port to default streamlit 8501 and it worked.

 authenticating codespaces with ecs in order to build and push image. codepaces is not a non TTY device.
 So i used local env to communicate with my ecs repositories.
 Cloud9 was not used because space on the free tier devices was not enough for pakages in requirements.txt.
 I got "WARNING!
 Using --password via the CLI is insecure.
 Use --password-stdin."
 Will use IAM role/policies in future.
 The solution was to create IAM role and attach needed policies(full access to ecs registry), then save the ID and secrete access keys of the role by running aws config on cli.
 Then after commands from the private ecs repository were run.
 Boom!
+To communicate with s3 bucket I added corresponding policy to the same IAM role created for ecs access.
+I just added full access to s3 bucket policy.
+I will change this later to readonly when published.

 Deploy container to AWS Apprunner.
 Check that the port specified in the docker file is same in app runner config.